OGAB® motorsport Sustainable Braking

 There is substantial improvement in terms of reducing the disc temperature by deploying the cooling technology.
 For the case without cooling, the majority of the disc temperature is in the range of 120C to 150C while for the case with cooling, the majority of the disc temperature is in the range of 20C to 30C.
 This highlights that by allowing the cooling system to be operative only for a few seconds after braking, it is possible to remarkably reduce the rotating disc temperature.

 It should be noted that the proposed cooling technology was deployed to an existing brake system design.
 Therefore, its performance was limited by the nature of the current brake systems configuration.
-Considering the proposed cooling technology (which was proved to be very effective) during the design process of new brake system, assemblies can enhance the cooling performance even further and provide a more integrated configuration of the brake system (i.e. embedded cooling with brake system).
+Considering the proposed cooling technology during the design process of new brake system, assemblies can enhance the cooling performance even further and provide a more integrated configuration of the brake system (i.e. embedded cooling with brake system).

 Get the full facts and insight on the brake disc product life cycle